intelops/genval/README.md

-> Note: For Dockerfile validation and generation, `genval` expects a predefined structure for the `JSON` file provided to the `--value` flag.
+> Note: For Dockerfile validation and generation, `genval` expects a predefined structure for the `JSON` file provided to the `--reqinput` flag.
 Sample `.json` files can be found in the `./templates/dockerFile-samples` directory.